All Products

 sale_date=202602/region=beijin

--- Merge all partitions that meet the condition sale_date='202512' into the partition where sale_date='202601' and region='hangzhou'.
+--Merge all partitions that meet the sale_date='201512' condition into the sale_date='202601', region='hangzhou' partition.

 ALTER TABLE sale_detail MERGE PARTITION(sale_date='202512') overwrite PARTITION(sale_date='202601', region='hangzhou');

--- View the partitions after the merge.
+--View the partitions after the merge.

 SHOW PARTITIONS sale_detail;